0xMrk13/MentraAI/README.md

 > [!NOTE]
 > Built for the **OffSec Community Challenge (MCPs)**: practical, useful, a real learning workflow for the community.
 >
-> Community members are welcome to review the project and leave feedback in the Art & Style channel on the official OffSec Discord.
+> Community members are welcome to review the project and leave feedback in the art-gallery channel on the official OffSec Discord.

 <a id="why"></a>
 ## 🎯 Why MentraAI Matters